On James Hyde's example of non-orderable subgroup of $\mathrm{Homeo}(D,\partial D)$: Introduction

 \section{Introduction}

 Let $\Homeo(D,\partial D)$ denote the group of homeomorphisms of the disk $D$ which fix the boundary $\partial D$.
 In \cite{Hyde} James Hyde gave a bright proof of the fact that $\Homeo(D,\partial D)$ is non-left-orderable, solving a fundamental question about this group: it is different, even at algebraic level, from the group of homeomorphisms of the real line.
-Indeed, it is a classical fact (attributed to Conrad) that a countable group is left-orderable if and only if it admits a faithful action on the real line by orientation-preserving homeomorphisms, and by Burns--Hale Theorem, a group is left-orderable if and only if all finitely generated subgroups are; see \cite{CR}.
-In these terms, the result of James Hyde writes as follows:
+Indeed, it is a classical fact (attributed to Conrad \cite{conrad}) that a countable group is left-orderable if and only if it admits a faithful action on the real line by orientation-preserving homeomorphisms, and by Burns--Hale Theorem, a group is left-orderable if and only if all finitely generated subgroups are; see Clay and Rolfsen \cite{CR}.
+In these terms, the result of James Hyde can be stated as follows:

-\begin{thm}[Hyde] There exists an explicit finitely generated subgroup $G\le \Homeo(D,\partial D)$ which does not embed into the group of orientation-preserving homeomorphisms of the real line $\Homeo_+(\R)$. \end{thm}
+\begin{thm}[Hyde] There exists an explicit finitely generated subgroup $G$ of $ \Homeo(D,\partial D)$ which does not embed into the group of orientation-preserving homeomorphisms of the real line $\Homeo_+(\R)$. \end{thm}

 Confirming the above-mentioned idea that $\Homeo(D,\partial D)$ owns a ``higher-dimensional algebraic structure'', we extend the result of Hyde to actions on the circle.